udsdepend/fm21-momba-tutorial/book/tutorial/reproducibility.md

 The `-E` flag enables optional *extras* for the package to be installed.
 The `engine` extra of Momba contains the state space exploration engine we will be using for the interactive model visualization.
-The `docker` extra of Momba enables support for running Storm through Docker.

 Again, the caret `^` in `^0.4.2` specifies that we want a version of Momba that is at least `0.4.2` but less than `0.5.0`.
 Introducing breaking changes requires increasing the minor version (i.e., `4` to `5` in this case) when the version number starts with `0` as is the case here.